Day and Age (Frost* album)

-Day and Age is the fourth studio album by UK neo-progressive rock group Frost*.
+Day and Age is the fourth studio album by the British neo-prog group Frost*.
 It marks the first album without a permanent drummer as a core part of the band.
 Three different guest drummers contributed drums to complete the album: Pat Mastelotto, Kaz Rodriguez, and Darby Todd.
 The actor Jason Isaacs also contributed narration on The Boy Who Stood Still.